Bible verses for: God Will Supply All Our Needs

 who is the guarantee of our inheritance until the redemption of the purchased possession, to the praise of His glory.

 He is the image of the invisible God, the firstborn over all creation.
 For by Him all things were created that are in heaven and that are on earth, visible and invisible, whether thrones or dominions or principalities or powers.
 All things were created through Him and for Him.
 And He is before all things, and in Him all things consist.
 And He is the head of the body, the church, who is the beginning, the firstborn from the dead, that in all things He may have the preeminence.
-For it pleased the Father that in Him all the fullness should dwell,

 1 Timothy 6:6-7